 - “Give a man a fish and you feed him for a day.
 Teach him how to fish and you feed him for a lifetime” -

-I agree somewhat but there are a few little problems with this.
+I agree in some ways but there are a few little snags with this.
 You cannot teach an adult or a child anything if they have no food in their tummies, the brain won't work.
-You can teach a man whatever you like, if he can't even feed himself, how will he afford the tools needed to apply what you have taught him - even as simple as fishing line and a hook, basics, not even a fancy fishing rod and fancy fishing tackle.
-For a man/woman to provide for themselves, they need to be nourished, taught, and in some way helped/provided for in terms of equipment, otherwise you waste your own and their time and they will fall right back into despair.
+You can teach a man whatever you like, if he can't even feed himself, how will he afford the tools needed to apply what you have taught him.
+For a man/woman to provide for themselves, they need to be nourished, with food and often times emotionally too, taught, and in some way helped in terms of equipment, otherwise you waste your own and their time and they will fall right back into despair.
 Which brings me to my next point~

 You can contribute financially to help us fill jars on your behalf with a click on the button below.